 The European Election Campaign Highlights the Political Failure of Remain

-Over a month ago, amidst the indicative vote process by which Parliament was triumphantly seize control of the Brexit process from the government only to prove that it was not just the Conservative party but the whole British political establishment that had no idea what to do about Brexit, I posted another article.
-It posited that contrary to the narrative that had developed after the passage of the Cooper Amendment, that the House of Commons had "ruled out" a "No Deal" Brexit, that nothing of the sort had occurred.
+Over a month ago, amidst the indicative vote process by which Parliament was to triumphantly seize control of the Brexit process from the government only to prove that it was not just the Conservative party but the whole British political establishment that had no idea what to do about Brexit, I posted another article.
+It posited that contrary to the narrative that had developed after the passage of the Cooper Amendment, namely that the House of Commons had "ruled out" a "No Deal" Brexit, that nothing of the sort had occurred.
 The Brexit crisis was the symptom of a political problem, not the cause, and without solving the underlying political problem, namely that voters wanted Brexit, procedural victories would be short-term and Pyrrhic.

 The response from the Remain camp, both at the time and until very recently, has been to deny any such problem exists.
-The People's Vote campaign, in particular, has seemed to take their victory in any referendum for granted, as have advocates of a confirmatory referendum on any deal, making both movements in effect proxies for Remain.
-They have based this belief not on successful political campaigns of persuasion or even compelling polling evidence, polls have shown a marginal lead for Remain in rerun, but with No Deal steadily gaining support, but rather based on procedural self-justifications.
+The People's Vote campaign, in particular, has seemed to take their victory in any second referendum for granted, as have advocates of a confirmatory referendum on any deal, making both movements in effect proxies for Remain.
+They have based this belief not on successful political campaigns of persuasion or even compelling polling evidence, polls have shown a marginal lead at best for Remain in any rerun, albeit with No Deal steadily gaining support, but rather based on procedural self-justifications.
 First, that the first referendum campaign was an aberration due to "lies, Russian interference, Cambridge analytica, etc" and secondly, a firm conviction that if none of the previous factors will remain stable over time, everything else will.
 Hence the age split in the vote will, simply through the deaths of the elderly and the entry of younger voters into the electorate, ensure a triumph.
 This is not a message, or even a strategy.
 It is self-rationalization for the lack of one.

 Ironically, opponents had a real opportunity to win over public opinion, where the overwhelming sentiment does not appear to be for or against Brexit, but a frustration with the issue as a whole and a desire to get on with it.
 In theory, one would think it would be easy to tag those who introduced the issue into the political process with the blame for that frustration.
-Instead, however, it is the Remain/People's Vote supporters who, through a focus solely on procedural obstruction, who have allowed themselves to be framed as the ones "dragging on the process" and the "No Deal" option as the one which allows the country to move on.
+Instead, however, it is the Remain/People's Vote supporters who, through a focus solely on procedural obstruction, have allowed themselves to be framed as the ones "dragging on the process" and the "No Deal" option as the one which allows the country to move on.
 This is nonsense.
 No Deal would only be the start of a complex phase of further negotiations likely ending in something resembling Theresa May's deal.
 But it has not been framed that way.

 The Labour party in particular must share a large degree of the blame.
 Not because of its position or non-position on Brexit itself.
-Rather because Labour has done enough in terms of obstruction to allow for complicity in Brexit dragging on, while at the same time doing nothing to resolve it.
+Rather, because Labour has done enough in terms of obstruction to allow for complicity in Brexit dragging on, while at the same time doing nothing to resolve it.
 All of Labour's positions involve extending the Brexit debate for months or years.

 It is not a surprise then that Nigel Farage's Brexit party is taking off.
 In a sense, he had a strong base.
 UKIP won almost 27% of the vote in 2014 for the European Parliament.
 The Tories, at 23%, had some way to fall.
 Farage winning 33-34% is impressive but not shocking, and hardly an earthquake.
 What is more significant, and is only now being grasped, is the utter ineffectiveness of everyone else.
 Much is made of the division of the "Remain" parties, but again, this is a symptom, not a cause.
 If there were in fact a strong, grassroots, Pro-Remain movement in existence, it would drag political elites along.
 It is the very absence of such a movement outside of Westminster which has created a situation in which Westminster figures dominate, with Change UK in particular a creature of 11 assorted individual MPs.
 Only the Liberal Democrats, with a tradition of local activism and government, and the Greens, with a non-Brexit message on the environment, have any real on the ground support, and both are correspondingly seeing increases in support.
 But they are doing the best of the "Remain" parties precisely because they are not, purely, or primarily "Remain" parties.
 And this undermines calculations of the popular vote of Leave(UKIP+BXP) v.
 Remain(Greens+LDs+CHuk).